hoho-codes/summarizer/README.md

 # 📚 Automated Daily Research Paper Summarizer

+This is a completely vibe coded project developed in my spare time - using the free tiers of Claude, ChatGPT and Gemini.
+The only human generated text are these two lines 😁.

 A zero-overhead, production-grade automated pipeline that tracks, fetches, and summarizes academic literature from arXiv using state-of-the-art Large Language Models (**Groq / Llama 3** & **Google Gemini**).

 Running entirely on **GitHub Actions**, this script updates daily, handles API rate-limits defensively, skips already-processed papers via local disk caching, and outputs elegant, human-readable Markdown digests.